Feng-Jay/Be-competitive/smart-questions.md

 * I've posted my question in $LANGUAGE and English.
 I'll be glad to translate responses, if you only use one or the other.

+* Describe the symptoms of your problem or bug carefully and clearly.

+Describe the environment in which it occurs,Provide your vendor's distribution and release level.

+Describe the research you did to try and understand the problem before you asked the question.

+Describe the diagnostic steps you took to try and pin down the problem yourself before you asked the question.

+Describe any possibly relevant recent changes in your computer or software configuration.

+If at all possible, provide a way to reproduce the problem in a controlled environment.

+* It's not useful to tell hackers what you think is causing your problem.
+Make sure you're telling them the raw symptoms of what goes wrong, rather than your interpretations and theories.

+* People who need technical help have a high-level goal in mind and get stuck on what they think is one particular path towards the goal.
+They come for help with the step, but don't realize that the path is wrong.

+* E-mail me and I'll summarize the answers for the group

+* Posting a dozen lines of code, saying "after line 7 I was expecting to see <x>, but <y> occurred instead" is much more likely to get you a response.

+* Send a note after the problem has been solved to all who helped you.

+* If you're after information rather than entertainment, it's better to keep your fingers off the keyboard than to risk this.

+*